thomasboyt/component-platformer/README.md

 * [ ] Figure out additional hooks for components
   * For example, collision needs to be broken up into "detection" and "resolution" phases, so that e.g. an enemy that turns around when it hits a block can be coded as two separate components
   * `FixedUpdate`-like hook?
 Does this even make sense in a single-threaded application?
 Seems suuuper difficult to time and schedule correctly.
+* [x] How should we look up components?
+  * Components part of the current object: `self.getComponent(Type)`
-* [ ] Should probably deprecate `constructor()` hooks on components in favor of doing all initialization in `init()`.
+* [x] Should probably deprecate `constructor()` hooks on components in favor of doing all initialization in `init()`.
 That way constructing a component is "pure" in that it never kicks off any process.
-  * [ ] Will need to make it possible to pass arguments to `init` somehow - maybe store any args passed to constructor, and pass them to init when called?
+  * [x] Will need to make it possible to pass arguments to `init` somehow - maybe store any args passed to constructor, and pass them to init when called?
 Imagine this is super hard to type-check tho.

 ## Shim Todo